Unbundled Legal Services

 What Is Limited Scope Representation?

 Limited scope representation (or unbundled legal service) allows a lawyer and client to agree that responsibility for certain parts of a case will be distributed between the lawyer and client.
 For example, the lawyer may draft a divorce complaint or provide legal advice before the client attends a hearing, while the client is responsible for the remaining aspects of the case.
-Some prices just to show you what it would cost in a divorce action:

 How Does This Benefit You?